ggkarabas/CS403-Project3/README.md

 ## Introduction to DumPy

-DumPy is a programming language inspired by Python, created to make writing clean, well-documented code easier while promoting best practices.
-It keeps Python’s readability but adds some rules to encourage better habits.
-The idea is to give developers a language that’s still flexible but more disciplined, making it easier to maintain over time.
+DumPy is a programming language that draws significant inspiration from Python, with the main objective of improving the process of writing clean, well-documented code.
+It was created with the aim of making it easier for developers to adopt best practices by retaining Python's familiar readability and flexibility while adding an additional layer of structure and discipline.
+The fundamental idea behind DumPy is to provide developers with a language that is highly flexible but also encourages a higher level of organization, ultimately making the code easier to understand and maintain over time.

-This guide will go over DumPy’s syntax, features, and the reasoning behind its design.
-We'll also cover some examples to help you get a feel for how to use it.
+This comprehensive guide will explore DumPy’s syntax, the key features that define it, and the motivations behind the various design choices that were made during its development.
+We will also provide practical examples of how to use DumPy effectively.
+The goal of this guide is not only to familiarize you with the language itself but also to help you understand why DumPy was designed in this way, and how these design decisions contribute to better, more maintainable code.

 ## Purpose and Design

-The main idea behind DumPy is to create a language that’s easy to use but also helps you write well-structured code.
-It takes a lot from Python, focusing on things like readability and keeping code consistent.
-By mixing Python-like syntax with stricter rules, DumPy makes it easier to write clean, maintainable code, which is especially great if you're learning or just want something straightforward.

-DumPy aims to simplify coding while still keeping a lot of Python's power.
-It pushes for good practices like using explicit type annotations and consistent indentation.
-These rules help avoid common mistakes and keep the code easy to understand, making it a solid choice for both beginners and experienced devs.
+The primary purpose behind the creation of DumPy was to develop a programming language that could strike a balance between simplicity and the robustness necessary to handle a wide range of programming tasks.
+DumPy’s design focuses heavily on maintaining readability, clarity, and consistent formatting in the code, which is especially beneficial for new programmers who are just starting their journey as well as for seasoned developers who value clean and maintainable codebases.

+DumPy borrows heavily from Python, particularly in terms of its emphasis on readability.
+The idea was to take what was already working well in Python and enhance it by introducing stricter coding rules to encourage developers to adopt better coding habits.
+This combination of Python-like syntax with stricter structure aims to foster disciplined programming, resulting in well-structured, easy-to-maintain code.

-The primary objective is to simplify development without sacrificing the power and flexibility of a language like Python.
-DumPy enforces certain coding standards, such as explicit type annotations and consistent formatting, that help make the code base readable and easier to maintain over time.
-By adhering to these standards, developers can avoid common pitfalls and write code that is not only functional but also easy to understand.
+Another significant goal of DumPy is to simplify the development process without compromising the power and versatility of a full-featured programming language like Python.
+To achieve this, DumPy enforces specific coding standards, such as the use of explicit type annotations and consistent indentation.
+These requirements help make the code more understandable while reducing the likelihood of errors.
+By adhering to these coding standards, developers can avoid common pitfalls and write code that is not only functional but also highly readable and easy to maintain in the long term.

+Overall, the primary objective of DumPy is to enhance the ease of development without sacrificing flexibility or power.
+By enforcing best practices that emphasize readability and maintainability, DumPy ensures that the resulting code is both effective and easy to understand.
+This makes DumPy an ideal choice for learners who are just starting out in programming, as well as for experienced developers who prioritize writing organized and maintainable code.

 ## Getting Started: Writing Your First DumPy Program

-Like with most languages, you start with a "Hello, World!" program.
-In DumPy, it looks like this:
+The most traditional way to begin learning a new programming language is to write a simple program that prints "Hello, World!" to the screen.
+In DumPy, writing a "Hello, World!" program is extremely straightforward and looks like this:

 ```dumpy
 # Prints 'Hello, World!' to the console
 echo("Hello, World!")
 ```

-You don’t need to import anything extra; DumPy has built-in functions for common tasks, like printing.
-So, it's super easy to dive right in without a bunch of setup.

-Unlike other languages that require importing core libraries, DumPy provides built-in functions for common tasks like printing to the console.
-The above example shows how simple it is to get started with DumPy—no setup overhead is needed to begin writing functional code.
+One of the most convenient aspects of DumPy is that there is no need to import any external libraries or modules to perform common tasks, such as printing text to the console.
+DumPy includes several built-in functions that are readily available, which makes it incredibly easy to jump right in and start coding without any tedious setup processes.
+The above example illustrates how simple it is to get started with DumPy—you don’t need cumbersome imports or extra configuration; you can simply begin writing functional code right away.

+Unlike many other programming languages that require the explicit importing of core libraries to perform basic tasks, DumPy provides built-in support for these common operations.
+This design decision reflects DumPy's goal of making programming more accessible, especially for those who are new to coding and may be intimidated by the setup process involved in other languages.

 ## Variables and Constants

-To declare variables, you use `var`, and for constants, you use `let`.
-Constants can't be changed after they're set:
+In DumPy, variables are declared using the keyword `var`, while constants are declared using the keyword `let`.
+Variables are mutable, which means their values can be modified after they have been initially set.
+Constants, on the other hand, are immutable, meaning that their values cannot be changed once they have been assigned.

+For example:

 ```dumpy
 var count = 10